 Similarly, a single PLM system improves cross-discipline communications while providing an integrated product definition that all product support teams can use to understand the impact of approved design changes.
-Equally important, take-to-market risk is reduced and time-to-market schedules are improved as companies no longer need to depend on iso-lated information silos, manually-maintained tracking mechanisms or individual knowledge workers who may leave the company's workforce vulnerable when they leave the company or retire.
+Equally important, take-to-market risk is reduced and time-to-market schedules are improved as companies no longer need to depend on isolated information silos, manually-maintained tracking mechanisms or individual knowledge workers who may leave a company's workforce vulnerable to their retirement.